Kong/docs.konghq.com/app/docs/0.10.x/auth.md

       --header 'Host: example.com'
     ```

-    This is the same request you made in step #1, however this time the request should succeed, because you
+    This is the same request you made in step #2, however this time the request should succeed, because you
     enabled anonymous access in step #4.

-    TODO: Insert example response

 ## Multiple Authentication

-Prior to Kong 0.10.x, only one authentication plugin could be configured for a given API.
-Kong 0.10.x
-introduces the ability to apply multiple authentication plugins for a given API, allowing
+Kong 0.10.x introduces the ability to apply multiple authentication plugins for a given API, allowing
 different clients to utilize different authentication methods to access a given API endpoint.

 Multiple authentication methods are evaluated in a logical OR fashion - requests that fail to satisfy any